immunogenomics/HLA-TAPAS/MakeReference/README.md

 1. A file (in PLINK format) with all genotyped/sequenced genomic markers (\*.bed/bim/fam)
 2. *HLA* alleles (after [NomenCleaner](../NomenCleaner)) for each individual included in 1 (\*.chped)

-MakeReference will output a combined and **phased** HLA reference panel for imputing (in vcf format) and a maker file.
+MakeReference will output
+1. a combined and **phased** HLA reference panel for imputing (in vcf format)
+2. a maker file with all the markers included in the reference panel
+3. a frequency file (\*.frq) with all marker frequencies

 ## (3) Usage example